The organizational chart provides an overview of the DW directorates and managers.

-Barbara Massing has been Deutsche Welle’s Administrative Director since 1 October 2014.
+Barbara Massing has been Deutsche Welle’s Managing Director Business Administration since 1 October 2014.
 Massing came to Deutsche Welle in 2006 as an Assistant to the Director of Strategy, Marketing and Distribution.

-Gerda Meuer has been Director of Programming since November 2013.
-Previously she had been in charge of DW Akademie.
+Gerda Meuer has been Managing Director of Programming since November 2013.
+She was previously in charge of DW Akademie.

 Guido Baumhauer, born in 1967, has been Deutsche Welle’s Managing Director of Distribution, Marketing and Technology since 2006.